 Additional Costs of Getting a DUI in California

 The list provided above is not all-inclusive.
-There are several other costs that can come with a DUI charge.
-However, these charges don’t all necessarily apply to every defendant.
-The above list does not include:
+Several other costs can come with a DUI charge.
+However, these charges don’t necessarily apply to every defendant.
+The above list does not include the following:

 - Bail bond costs